Advances in Podcast Accessibility

 Summary

-While there is room for improvements to be made within podcasts and accessibility, it is encouraging to see the strides some platforms, such as Apple and Spotify, have made for the deaf and hard of hearing community.
+While there is room for improvements in podcasts and accessibility, it is encouraging to see the strides some platforms, such as Apple and Spotify, have made for the deaf and hard of hearing community.
 With live captioning extensions and third-party apps, podcast content is now more readily available to the deaf and hard of hearing.
 Content creators are still encouraged to take extra steps to create an equitable experience for all their followers by including transcriptions and captions.